caleb-farley/Auto-MQM-2/README.md

 **Auto-MQM** is an advanced, AI-powered translation quality analysis tool designed for professional use in localization and content QA workflows.
 Built with a sleek UI and powered by LLMs, it provides users with accurate and automated translation quality assessments using the [MQM framework](https://themqm.org/).

-## 🌍 Overview

-FastFin supports both **bilingual** and **monolingual** modes, allowing you to assess translation accuracy, fluency, and terminology across a wide range of languages.
-It also integrates with Excel templates for structured QA documentation and supports usage tracking and subscription plans through Stripe.

 ## ✨ Features

 - 🔍 **Translation Quality Analysis** using Multidimensional Quality Metrics (MQM)